 Clause E.

 The Chair of SAC is required to report in person or in writing to SGA bi-monthly regarding the allocations, operations, and upcoming programming of the Student Activities Committee.

+Clause F.

+The Chair of SAC must be confirmed by a 2/3 vote of SGA at large after a short introduction and answering questions from SGA.

+Clause G

+Any SAC event or Co-sponsorship that exceeds $5000 in total cost for the event requires approval of a simple majority of SGA at large before hosting the event.

 Section 3.
 Student Organization Funding Association